observIQ/bindplane-agent/docs/releasing.md

   - Mark the release as a full release once it is finished.
   - Create a CHANGELOG

 3. Done!
-The collector is released
+The agent is released

 # Testing Release locally